-An on-line Official Notice Board (ONB) will be used and it will be on Watchmefly.net.
-Electronic notifications of postings to the ONB may be made using a text messaging system.
-The fallback paper Official Notice Board will be located at the entrance of the competition center.
+< If an on-line Official Notice Board (ONB) is used, it will be at < Watchmefly.net >, Electronic notifications of postings to the ONB may be made using a text messaging system.
+The fallback paper Official Notice Board will be located at (identify location). > <The paper Official Notice Board (ONB) will be located at (identify location). >